nblock/ofxstatement-austrian/README.rst

-A parser for Raiffeisen Bank Austria CSV files implemented as a plugin for `ofxstatement`_.
+A collection of parsers for propriatory statement formats, produced by certain austrian banks.
+It is a plugin for `ofxstatement`_.

+CSV statements from these banks are currently supported:

+* Raiffeisen Bank

 .. _ofxstatement: https://github.com/kedder/ofxstatement